 redir del command.
 To

-list all redirection for a specific instance, you can use
+list all redirection for a specific instance, use

 list.
 For more information about these and other console commands, see